envoyproxy/data-plane-api/STYLE.md

-* Protos for configs and services that are not implemented immediately in Envoy, or are under active design and development should be versioned "v2alpha" or "v2alpha1".
+* Protos for configs and services that are not implemented immediately in Envoy, or are under active design and development should be versioned "v2alpha".
+If several iterations of the alpha API are expected, then versions "v2alpha1", "v2alpha2", and so on are preferred.
 Alpha-versioned protos are considered experimental and are not required to preserve compatibility.

 * Every proto directory should have a `README.md` describing its content.
 See for example [envoy.service](envoy/service/README.md).